 Or do you not know that the one who joins himself to a prostitute is one body with her?
 For He says, “THE TWO SHALL BECOME ONE FLESH.”
 (NASB) 1 Cor.
 6:16

 The passage is referring to physical sexual activity between a man and a prostitute.
-The key word in this verse is “prostitute.”
-A “prostitute” is one who gives oneself to another for sexual intercourse.
-That is physical activity and not mental dreams.
-It is not possible for a person to give himself or herself to dreams as to a prostitute.
+When a man and woman have sexual intercourse they are momentarily “one flesh” and may produce a child that comes from both of them.
+But the key word in this verse is “prostitute.”
+A “prostitute” is one who gives oneself to another for sexual intercourse but is not married to the individual involved in the intercourse.

-Therefore, it is not possible for you to become ‘”one” with the women you saw in the magazines.
+Therefore, it is not possible for someone to become ‘”one flesh” with women seen in the magazines.
 But you have sinned by committing adultery in your heart.
 Jesus tells us that if one lusts after a person of the opposite sex, then he or she has committed adultery in his or her heart (but not physically).

 . . . but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.
 (NASB) Matthew 5:28